AndVarnio/MasterThesis/README.md

 The FPGA bitstream file can be found either in `images/linux` or in the folder containing HW description files.
 Use the `--force` option if it gives a error where it tells you that a boot file already exists.

 ### Boot project
 To boot the project from a SD card, a SD card needs to be at least 4GB.
 Use a disk tool to partition the SD card into two parts that is separated with 4MB of space.
 One part is FAT32 filesystem, at least 60MB and is named BOOT.
 The other part is ext4 filesystem, takes up the rest of the space on the card and is named rootfs.
+Gparted which is included in some Linux systems have been used in this tutorial.

 The files BOOT.BIN and image.ub contain the boot loader and kernel image, these are located in `images/linux` and are copied to the BOOT partition of the SD card.
 The root file system are packaged in a zip file rootfs.tar.gz located in `images/linux`, copy this to the rootfs partition and unpack it.
 ```
 tar xvf rootfs.tar.gz
 ```
 The system is now ready to boot.
 Communication is done over serial interface with a baud rate of 115200.
+Connect a USB to the UART connection on the board then connect with for example minicom.
 ```
 minicom -b 115200 -D /dev/ttyACM0
 ```
+If the system have not booted, run the `boot` command and if any problems with the partitioning is encountered, try to fix it with the fsck tools.
+Run the `fsck [path to partition]` to get the tool to try and automatically locate and fix the error.
+The username and password to log in is both `root`.
 > Written with [StackEdit](https://stackedit.io/).

 # Getting camera to work